Dairy Free Bread

 Step 6- Cool, slice, and serve.
 Remove from the oven and let it cool completely, then slice, toast, and serve.

 • Avoid overmixing the dough.
-My #1 tip for making homemade bread is only to mix until the ingredients are fully combined.
+My #1 tip for making homemade bread is to mix only until the ingredients are just combined.
 Otherwise, too much gluten will develop, and you’ll be left with a dense, chewy bread.

 • Don’t over-knead either.
 Like mixing, you can accidentally knead out all the air in the bread, so only knead 8-10 times, max.